 Key Factors When Selecting GPS Survey Equipment

 Not all GPS land survey equipment is built for the realities of the field.
-Some hold signal through canopy and urban canyon environments.
+Some hold signals through canopy and urban-canyon environments.
 Some lose lock when the weather shifts.
-These are the factors that separate what works from what works against you.
+If you’re sourcing high-accuracy GPS survey equipment, these are the factors that separate what works from what works against you.
+And the same criteria apply whether you’re buying land surveying GPS tools for a two-person crew or outfitting a full survey department.

 Accuracy & Precision